Joncwmusic/Library-System/README.md

 I. Setting a small test database with the following entities:
   Books, Authors, Customers, Employees, Transactions
+ - TestDB is set up on a local server (no cloud servers yet; however, may set up an instance in the future)

 II.
 Setting up systems for adding books, employees and customers
+ - Currently have UI for an admin to add new and exisiting books to the catalog
+ - No UI

 III.
 Setting up systems for updating and processing transactions

 IV.
 Setting up reporting on